twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-23-transcending-of-time%zh.rst

 Today I’ll talk about the contemplation of the mind.
 Lobha, dosa and moha minds are supporting the time (kala).
 Contemplate their impermanence if they come in.

 Also contemplate the impermanence if other neutral minds such as seeing and hearing minds, etc. arise.
 (These are not delusion minds, they are only neutral minds; just seeing, just hearing.)
 No contemplation, and it becomes ignorance (avijjā), then will connect the D. A. process.
 Moha mind is the moving mind and doubting mind (vicikicchā).
 Whatever mind arises, just observe it.
 How to observe them?
 Observe them as they do still exist or not exist.
 It arises first for the observation.
 The observation comes in later.
 How do you think what will arise?
 You’ll see it does not exist, talking in short-observing one’s own mind; but after arising, you cannot find it is impermanent (anicca).
-Worldlings (puthujjana) are crazy and any stare mind will arise.
+Worldlings (puthujjana) are crazy and any state of mind will arise.
 It’s good enough if you observe whatever arising.
 It’s dukkha sacca that you see your own death.
 Therefore, impermanence is dukkha sacca; Knowing is magga sacca.
 At the time, the end of dukkha is nirodha sacca.”

 ------